0eta0/markdown-it-pdf/README.md

 });
 ```

-If you add option "showUrl", The URL link will attach after PDF viewer.
+If you add option "showUrl", the URL link will attach after PDF viewer.

 ## Development